Updated: Aug 23

 He would wake up at 5:30AM, we would pick him up to go down the stairs, he would go to the bathroom and would come back in.
 Get his first medicine with peanut butter.
 Wait a hour before food.
 That hour he would be glue to us.
 Thinking every move means food.
 Once he realize it was food time, he would run and do little jump of happiness as we get their food ready.
 Once he was done with his bowl, he would go to Wednesday's and lick her bowl clean.
 After that he would lick the floor for any crumbles that he might have forgotten.
 Once the floor was clean, it was time for some drops and his inhaler.
 After that he would lay down in his bed in the living room.
 Wait for us to be ready and go for a walk.

 On weekdays, we would then come back home and either go to work in my office or in the living room on the weekends.
 He would sleep in his bed until 12:30, I would then let him out to pee, and back to sleep until around 2PM.
 From 2PM to 3:30PM he would walk around the house.
 Check up on me, nap and come back to my office.
 If I moved out of my chair, he was ready.
 He assume it was diner.
 At 3:30PM I would give him attention, play with him and sometime let him out to potty.
 4PM it was another round of medicine with peanut butter & eye drop.
 5PM it was diner time.
 Same routine as breakfast.
-Lick the floor.
+Licked the floor and check for crumbles.
 After that I would say "come on you guys, it's relaxing time".
 I would make myself some tea and sit on the couch and read or watch the news.
 I would often sit on the floor and just pet him as he relaxed with me.